Insight: As Congress looks away, U.S. tiptoes toward exporting a gas bounty

 The shale gas boom is on track to support 1.5 million jobs across the United States by 2015, according to an industry-funded study by IHS Global Insight.

-Export licenses will make big winners out of some firms such as Cheniere, which last year secured the first and, so far, only export permit from the Energy Department.
+Export licenses will make big winners out of some firms such as Cheniere (LNG.A), which last year secured the first and, so far, only export permit from the Energy Department.

 For those that get the green light, the multibillion-dollar terminals are likely to be buzzing for decades, freezing and compressing the gas at a temperature of -260 degrees Fahrenheit (-162 Celsius) for seaborne shipment on special tankers.

-But others in the queue -- which includes firms from utility Southern Co to gas giant BG Group and Australian bank Macquarie -- could come out disappointed, as few analysts expect all the projects to be approved.
+But others in the queue -- which includes firms from utility Southern Co (SO.N) to gas giant BG Group BG.L and Australian bank Macquarie (MQG.AX) -- could come out disappointed, as few analysts expect all the projects to be approved.

 The eight projects pending review span from Maryland to Oregon.
 Including Cheniere's Sabine Pass in Louisiana, these sites could export more than 12 billion cubic feet per day of gas -- equivalent to about one-sixth of current U.S. demand.